top of page

 Board Member

-Sheba Onchiri PhD., is an academic specialist at Michigan State University in the
+Sheba Onchiri is an academic specialist at Michigan State University in the

 USA, Sheba has extensive experience in education for youth and adults.
 She has